jonhadfield/jonhadfield.github.io/index.md

 ---

+# Tech News

+I can provide summaries of news articles on various themes.
+Please upload the specific documents you'd like me to extract information from.

 # Spurs News

-It seems there are no files uploaded related to the topic of tools.
-If you have any specific articles or information you would like summarized, please upload them, and I'll be happy to help with summarizing the content.
+It seems that there are no relevant documents uploaded for me to summarize.
+Please upload the articles or provide more specific keywords related to financial markets that you would like me to search for.

 # News

-It seems that there are no documents related to AI advancements in healthcare.
-Could you please upload the specific document so I can provide you with a summary based on that article?

-# Tech News

 It seems no files have been uploaded yet.
-Please go ahead and upload the news articles you'd like summarized, and I'll provide concise Markdown summaries for you.
+Please upload the relevant document containing the news articles you would like summarized, and I will proceed with creating the Markdown summaries for you.